DInnaD/labnotebook/content/lab-notebook/2011-05-28-site-configuration-file-sharing-notes.md

 ---
+categories:
+- open-science
 comments: true
-date: 2011-05-28 23:22:02
+date: 2011-05-28T23:22:02Z
-layout: post
 slug: notebook-technology-file-sharing-notes
-title: 'Site configuration: file sharing notes'
-categories:
-- open-science
 tags:
 - code-tricks
 - notebook-technology
+title: 'Site configuration: file sharing notes'
+url: /2011/05/28/site-configuration-file-sharing-notes/
 ---

 Easiest way to share files is ssh onto the carlboettiger.info server,  change into the directory carlboettiger.info/ and create a new directory there -- i.e. share/.
 This behaves as a regular static webpage directory that will list the files provided.